ahmnouira/user-management-app/README.md

 # user-management-app

-* User Management App using Angular and Firebase _Cloud Firestore_ database.
+* User Management App using Angular and [Cloud Firestore](https://firebase.google.com/docs/firestore) database.

-* This app allows you to display likes in graphic using _hightcharts_.
+* This app allows you to display likes in graphic using [Highcharts](https://www.highcharts.com/).

 # Overview